punitha-96/SmartBaseService/README.md

 This command will execute the _down_ function for each previously applied migration in reverse order, effectively undoing all the migrations.

-You can then verify the data in the database by following the steps outlined below:
+In iterm2, You can then verify the data in the database by following the steps outlined below:

 ```bash
 psql -d your-database -U your-username